Agents assigned to a Call Center are able to interact with callers in real-time, answering questions and offering assistance efficiently.

 Recipients of a transferred call will have the option to answer or decline.

 Send a Message

 Agents can send and receive messages from any lines they've been assigned.

 Select View Conversation during an active call and enter the message you'd like to send using the Call Center's number.

 Call Center inbox displays the hold queue, live calls, Agents and their statuses, new notifications, all notifications, voicemails, and recordings.

-Agents can see a list of all calls awaiting an Agent to pick up and how long callers have been on hold for.
+Agents can see a list of all calls awaiting an Agent from the Call Center Inbox.

-Until an Agent takes a call, the caller will hear hold music every 60 seconds.
-Call Centers can also allow callers to press a key to leave a voicemail.
+The caller will hear hold music until they connect to an Agent, or can be configured to allow callers to press a key to leave a voicemail.